christopher-besch/homepage/src/articles/maki_01/maki_01.md

 # Clear Ownership

 Shared ownership, where multiple classes own a single resource, are convenient to implement;
-everything has access to everything, so the optimum of possibilities has been achieved.
+*everything has access to everything*, so the optimum of possibilities has been achieved.
 But those programs, in which *everything owns everything* and *everything calls everything* are very difficult to reason about and tend to be less performant.

 When instead every resource is owned by only one object, that object's constructor acquires the resources and the destructor subsequently frees them.